lepeckman/FindMeChurch/README.md

 Find obective data concerning worship communities.

-Congregations are able to input simple data, answer 'yes' or 'no' questions.
+Congregations are able to input simple data and answer 'yes' or 'no' questions.

-This is not an advertisement, but a collection of the simple facts concerning different worship communities within the area.
+This is not an advertisement, but a collection of the facts concerning different worship communities within the area.

 example: